 The Outer Banks is a destination as good for a long weekend as for a several weeks long getaway.
 Although you can tick off several of the best things to do in the Outer Banks in just a few days, its extensiveness also can entertain you for a much longer time.

 But as the paved road ends in Corolla, you need a four-wheel drive to reach the very northernmost community Corova.
-And in the south you without a road connection in place need to take a ferry to get to Ocracoke Island.
+And in the south, as there’s no road connection, you need to take a ferry to get to Ocracoke Island.